Birds in Taiwan

 Styan’s bulbul, eating fruits of a species of maritime persimmon (Diospyros maritima), Taitung.
 (Photo copyright © by Kaj Halberg)

 Black bulbul, feeding in an African tulip tree flower (Spathodea campanulata), also in Tunghai University Park.
+This gorgeous tree is presented on the page In praise of the colour red.
 (Photo copyright © by Kaj Halberg)